Diageo exploring options to delist Indian arm - CNBC TV-18

 "The management believes that the current market conditions and the pricing of USL is conducive to a delisting and that's why they are exploring this option," the CNBC report said, citing a senior executive at the company who did not want to be named.

-Diageo India did not immediately respond to a Reuters request for comment.

-The company's move comes nearly a week after miner Vedanta Resources Ltd said it was delisting its Indian unit Vedanta Ltd VDAN.NS, as it seeks to accelerate the simplification of its corporate structure amid the coronavirus pandemic.

-Shares of United Spirits were trading flat at 0825 GMT on India's National Stock Exchange.
+United Spirits' shares were trading flat at 0825 GMT on India's National Stock Exchange on Monday.
+The stock is down nearly 25% over the past three months, slightly outperforming the broader Nifty 50 index's .NSEI 27% decline.

 UK-based Diageo's shares were up 1.8% at 2,792 pence on the London Stock Exchange.